aquach/vim-mediawiki-editor/README.md

 #### g:mediawiki_editor_domain

 The domain name for authentication.
 Used by [some auth extensions](https://github.com/mwclient/mwclient/wiki/Site.login#parameters).
+This is optional, so it won't be prompted for by Vim.
+You need to put it in your `.vimrc` if you want to use it.

 #### g:mediawiki_editor_username